Jkarage/golang-learn/Jkarage/Unit 2: Data Types/data_types.md

 If all fields of a struct are comparable structs are comparable.

-comparable structs like any other comparable types can be used a s key in maps.
+comparable structs like any other comparable types can be used as keys in maps.